yeekangc/cloud-pak-for-applications/README.md

 ## Prerequisites:

 To complete the steps in this tutorial, you need to:
-1.[Install Docker](https://docs.docker.com/install/) on your local machine.
+1. [Install Docker](https://docs.docker.com/install/) on your local machine.

-2.Install VS code [Visual Studio Code](https://code.visualstudio.com/) set up for local development.
+2. Install VS code [Visual Studio Code](https://code.visualstudio.com/) set up for local development.

-3.Create Cloud Pak for Applications service from here
+3. Create Cloud Pak for Applications service from here

 ## Steps:
 1. [Clone the application & understand the architecture of monolithic application](#1-clone-the-application)